N30 road (Ireland): History

 In the old Trunk Road and Link Road classification system or Main Road classification system, which was introduced in 1925, the route that is now the N30 formed a part of the T7 trunk road, the main Dublin–Waterford route.
 Wexford County Council started using the Trunk Road designations, internally at least, by June 1925.

 When the national roads system was introduced in 1977, the N30 route was originally designated as the N79 national secondary road, and the N9 national primary road became the main Dublin–Waterford road.
 The former sections of the T7 trunk road running from Dublin to Enniscorthy and from Waterford to New Ross became part of the N11 Dublin–Wexford road, and the N25 Cork–Rosslare Harbour road.

 The route had its first major improvement in 1986, when a new road that was constructed from Ballyanne to Scarke opened.
 The road was constructed on the embankment of the former Macmine Junction to New Ross branch railway line, which had closed in 1963.
 The railway had then subsequently been dismantled, and most of the land had been sold to adjacent landowners by CIÉ, but some of the land on the route was sold to Wexford County Council in late 1960s for the purpose of future road realignment.

+The original northeastern terminus of the N79 was where it met the N11 in Enniscorthy at the junction of Slaney Place, the southern end of the Island Road, the northern end of Abbey Quay, and the western side of Enniscorthy Bridge.